Hamza Humo: Biography

-Writing

-After the war he returned to Mostar, and enrolled at the University of Zagreb's Faculty of Art History.
-His life path later took him to Vienna, then to Belgrade.
+After the war, he returned to Mostar, and enrolled at the University of Zagreb's Faculty of Art History.
+From 1945 he regulated the Bosniak newspaper Nova doba (New Age), and subsequently worked as an editor of Radio Sarajevo and Director of the Art Gallery.
 Humo's first published work was Nutarnji život (Inner Life) in 1919.
 He became the editor of Zabavnik in 1923.
 Humo also served as an editor for the magazine Gajret from 1923 until 1931.

-Later life

-Humo spent World War II in the village Cim by Mostar.
-From 1945 he regulated the Bosniak newspaper Nova doba (New Age), and subsequently worked as an editor of Radio Sarajevo and Director of the Art Gallery.
+From 1927 to 1941. he was a journalist of the Belgrade based newspaper Politika.